danielofaustino/github-finder-refactored/README.md

 This is a refactored project from : https://github.com/danielofaustino/github-finder

-Here I'm using React hooks (useState, useEffect), and using only functions not classes.
+Here I'm using React hooks (useState, useEffect,useContext), and using only functions not classes.

 We will use yet Context Api to use Global States.